Articles

 • Higher education institutions are exempt from the enforceability of Iowa’s privacy law.

-• Government entities such as state and municipal entities are also exempt.
+• Government entities, such as state and municipal entities, are also exempt.

 If you have implemented an EU GDPR or California (CCPA and CPRA) compliance program before, you are already one step ahead of everyone in satisfying Iowa privacy law compliance requirements.